Ramsay Hunt Syndrome: What virus is Justin Bieber battling? - NewsBreak

 Ramsay Hunt Syndrome: What virus is Justin Bieber battling?

-JUSTIN Bieber announced via his Instagram that he'd need an undetermined period off from his concert tour due to a scary health diagnosis.
+JUSTIN Bieber announced via his Instagram that he needed an undetermined period off from his concert tour due to a scary health diagnosis.

 The star explained that he'd been diagnosed with Ramsay Hunt Syndrome, affecting his ear and facial muscles.